calluume/UK_redistricter/README.md

 - `sco_wards.gpkg`: Scotland ward boundaries
 - `ni_wards.gpkg`: Northern Ireland ward boundaries

-The boundary files are available online and distance matrix can be generated using `redistricter.py` (although this takes a long time), but all of these can be downloaded using gdown by running `setup.py`.
+The boundary files are available online and distance matrix can be generated using `redistricter.py` (although this takes a long time), but all of these can be downloaded with Gdown by running `setup.py`.

 ## Datasets